 Dollar Tree Plus and seasonal strategy

 Don’t sleep on Dollar Tree Plus.
-Items priced above $1.25 can be fantastic value, especially for storage, décor, and crafting bases.
+Yes, $5 at Dollar Tree feels like splurging, but items priced above $1.25 can be fantastic value, especially for storage, decor, and crafting bases.

 • Think foundations.
 Bigger baskets, risers, and frames are glow-up heroes.

 • Holiday flip.
-Paint/strip seasonal signage for year-round décor.
+Paint or strip seasonal signage for year-round decor.

 • Bundle buys.
 Grab multiples for shelf and mantel symmetry.